 For example, the Declaration of Independence was endorsed by all leaders of the American Revolution.
-It was a classic statement of liberal principles in the abstract, as well as demonstrating a failure to follow them consistently in practice.
-The resulting contradictions could empower reforms in keeping with the abstract principles, or eventually a repudiation of those principles in preference to the practices which violated them.
+It was a classic statement of liberal principles in the abstract, as well as demonstrating a often glaring failure to practice them consistently.
+The resulting contradictions could empower reforms in keeping with the abstract principles, ora repudiation of those principles in preference to the practices which violated them.
 Both happened.
 Consider American slavery.

 Well before the Civil War, Northern states abolished slavery peacefully and in no small part due to the growing influence of the Declaration’s statement “all men are created equal.
 By contrast, the future Confederate states explicitly repudiated the Declaration because it elevated equality among people above slavery.
 This cultural change between two societies exacerbated differences that already existed as well as creating new ones.
 The result was civil war.
 Even now, over 150 years later, many of these differences persist to this day because, particularly in the South, the memes that grew during those times have mutated away from their initial connection with slavery.

 In biological terms, it is as if one ecology gradually became separated into two, leading to a progressive differentiation between them.
 The differences eventually became so great that the ecological patterns that developed have differentiated under changed circumstances.